Kenscrypt/crypto-grid-trading-bot/README.md

 Please ensure that your wallet contains USDC tokens on the Solana blockchain.
 The bot will automatically handle buying and selling of USDC for SOL and vice versa based on your trading settings.

-Do not delete or manually modify any of the text files (`pozicije.txt`, `log.txt`, `istorija.txt`), as the bot relies on these files for proper operation.
+Do not delete or manually modify any of the text files (`pozicije.txt`, `log.txt`, `istorija.txt`, `rpcFile.json`), as the bot relies on these files for proper operation.
 Any deletion or alteration of their values may cause the bot to malfunction.
 If you need to reset or update any file data, please contact our support team at [kenscrypt@gmail.com](mailto:kenscrypt@gmail.com) for assistance.

 ## Requirements